Static Ads vs Dynamic Ads: How to Choose the Right Display Ad Type

 What’s more, research shows brands who use our email and retargeting products together see customers who are twice as likely to convert — and they convert twice as fast as consumers who see only ads.

-Here’s the glass-is-half-empty truth: even with an A+ site and checkout experience, some of your customers are going to leave items in their carts or start to buy them and then vanish.
+Here’s the glass-is-half-empty truth: even with an A+ site and checkout experience, most brands are going to have cart and checkout abandonment sometimes.

 But here’s the glass-is-half-full version: you still know a lot about those customers and can find them again.
 Plus, with a little help from a partner like AdRoll, you can easily figure out what to say — and where and when to say it — to win them over.
 When you’re ready to start winning back more cart abandoners, reach out to AdRoll today.